moble/SphericalFunctions.jl/README.md

 Julia package for evaluating and transforming Wigner's 𝔇 matrices, and spin-weighted spherical harmonics (which includes the ordinary scalar spherical harmonics).
-These functions are evaluated directly in terms of quaternions, as well as in the more standard forms of spherical coordinates and Euler angles.<sup>[1](#1-euler-angles-are-inadequate)</sup> Among other applications, those functions permit "synthesis" (evaluation of the spin-weighted spherical functions) of spin-weighted spherical harmonic coefficients on regular or distorted grids.
+Because [*both* 𝔇 *and* the harmonics are most correctly considered](https://arxiv.org/abs/1604.08140) functions on the rotation group $𝐒𝐎(3)$ — or more precisely, the spin group $𝐒𝐩𝐢𝐧(3)$ that covers it — these functions are evaluated directly in terms of quaternions.
+Concessions are also made for more standard forms of spherical coordinates and Euler angles.<sup>[1](#1-euler-angles-are-inadequate)</sup> Among other applications, those functions permit "synthesis" (evaluation of the spin-weighted spherical functions) of spin-weighted spherical harmonic coefficients on regular or distorted grids.
 This package also includes functions enabling efficient "analysis" (decomposition into mode coefficients) of functions evaluated on regular grids to high order and accuracy.

-These quantities are computed using recursion relations, which makes it possible to compute to very high ℓ values.
+These quantities are computed using recursion relations, which makes it possible to compute to fairly high ℓ values.
 Unlike direct evaluation of individual elements, which will generally cause overflow or underflow beyond ℓ≈30 when using double precision, these recursion relations should be valid for far higher ℓ values.
 More precisely, when using *this* package, `Inf` values appear starting at